 Celebrity marketing and KOLs (Key Opinion Leaders) are very powerful tools in China.
-Thanks to a very good use of both KOLs and technology, Maybelline sold an impressive number of 10,000 lipstick products in two hours only!
+Thanks to very good use of both KOLs and technology, Maybelline sold an impressive number of 10,000 lipstick products in two hours only!
 Their army of internet KOLs was led by the Chinese superstar Angelababy and was recruited to create buzz and involve local consumers.

 Maybelline and China

 Maybelline is a legendary global cosmetics industry pioneer.
 Present in over 90 countries and cities in the world, Maybelline has become the first one to target consumer women only.
-It’s range of products includes eye creams, skin care products, cosmetics, make-up, etc.
+It’s range of products includes eye creams, skincare products, cosmetics, make-up, etc.

 Maybelline entered the Chinese market at a relatively earlier stage, compared with other brands.
-Its formal entering took place in year 1995.
+Its formal entering took place in the year 1995.
 Now, it has thousands of outlets in over 100 cities in China.

 Live-Streaming Was the Key

-On the video-sharing app Meipai, Maybelline promoted a live internet stream of Angelababy (a very famous Chinese model, actress and singer) and internet celebrities (locally called “Internet Reds”) trying and choosing new lipstick products from Maybelline.
-The show was called “Make it Happen”, and was mainly themed around the announcement of Angelababy becoming the brand’s ambassador China.
+On the video-sharing app Meipai, Maybelline promoted a live internet stream of Angelababy (a very famous Chinese model, actress, and singer) and internet celebrities (locally called “Internet Reds”) trying and choosing new lipstick products from Maybelline.
+The show was called “Make it Happen”, and was mainly themed around the announcement of Angelababy becoming the brand’s ambassador in China.

-As different celebrities tried and talked about the new lipstick products, consumers could comment on the content via a live message-board with Meipai.
+As different celebrities tried and talked about the new lipstick products, consumers could comment on the content via a live message board with Meipai.
 A direct link embedded in the video stream directed consumers to the Tmall site of Maybelline, where they could purchase the products for themselves.

 Virtual Reality (VR) to Increase the Engagement